EMDR Therapy Edmonton: Comprehensive Trauma & PTSD Treatment

 4. Using eye movements (or other side to side movements) while accessing the trauma memory.
 EMDR reprocessing may occur over several sessions and sometimes increasing the session length to 90 minutes can be most beneficial.

-How EMDR therapy works
+Mechanisms of how EMDR therapy works

 Considerations with EMDR therapy